ejlchappin/emlab-generation2/README.md

 *	Open R Studio and open “Example-code-with instructions.R”, which is located under the folder analysis.
 *	Follow instructions and execute code line by line by selecting and executing (CNTRL+Enter).
 The code first installes packages required for the emlab package.
 Now you have to manually install the emlab package (Tools / Install package).
 The package is located in the file "emlab_0.1.0.tar.gz", which is in the analysis folder.
 Note that the packages only have to be installed once.
 Afterwards they are simply loaded by the “library(emlab)” command.
 *	You may need to restart R studio if the package doesn’t work.
 *	The rest of the example code demonstrates how to use emlab functions to generate plots.

+## Datasources

+We use the following datasources in EMLab-Generation2

+* Hourly capacity factors for PV, onshore wind and offshore wind from www.renewables.ninja by Staffell and Pfenninger (2016)

+Sources:
+I. Staffell and S. Pfenninger, 2016.
+Using Bias-Corrected Reanalysis to Simulate Current and Future Wind Power Output.
+Energy, 114, 1224–1239. http://dx.doi.org/10.1016/j.energy.2016.08.068

 ## Further reading
 An earlier version of the model is published open source can be used under the licence as described with the source code.
 In this course, a new version is embedded, which is not yet published online.
 Please do not distribute.